Inflatable Hot Tub Electricity Costs

 Should I insulate my hot tub with foam board insulation?

 Possibly!
 2 hours work and $50 of insulation is saving me 2kwh/day all winter, that’s ~$200/year.
 And it looks like it’s going to last several years!
 I used R-Tech 1/2 in. x 48 in. x 8 ft.
 R-1.93 EPS Rigid Foam Board Insulation from Home Depot.
-Though if my electricity costs are much higher than yours, it changes the balance, see above!
-If you live in a place that’s cold, your heater probably can’t keep up, leaving you with an unsatisfyingly lukewarm hot tub!
+Though my electricity costs are very high; I pay $0.50/kwh, if you’re paying $0.10/kwh, a cover won’t save you money.
+But if you live in a place that’s cold, your heater probably can’t keep up without a cover, leaving you with an unsatisfying lukewarm hot tub!

 ——————————————————————-